jrnd-io/jr/Readme.md

 If you want to use your own template, you can:

-- put it in the default directory
+- put it in the templates directory
 - embed it directly in the command using the `--embedded` flag

 For a quick and dirty test, the best option is to embed directly a template in the command: